IanWhalen/mongodb-tools.com/_tools/mongoTrek.md

 purpose: Deployment Automation

 # Short description of tool
-description: mongoTrek is a Java tool designed to provide in-application schema and document migration management using the MongoDB Database Commands framework, via a single YAML migrations file.
+description: mongoTrek is a JVM tool designed to provide in-application schema and document migration management using the MongoDB Database Commands framework, via a single YAML migrations file.
 It is inspired by the Liquibase project.

 # image should be added to the img/ directory, ideally 370x200px
 img: mongotrek.png

 # Release Info
-latest_release_version: 1.1.0
+latest_release_version: 4.1.0
-latest_release_date: 2017-04-12
+latest_release_date: 2020-06-20

 # Github Info
 github_user: ozwolf-software